robert-westenberger/knowledgebase/C-Programming/pointers-and-memory.md

 }
 ```

 In the above, the `ptr` variable gets a reference to a local variable from `TAB()`.
-Since that local variable is just going to be deallocated, if that pointer is dereferenced it will
+Since that local variable is just going to be deallocated, if that pointer is dereferenced it will result in undefined behavior because its not pointing to anything.

+# Reference Parameters
+1. Have a single copy of the value of interest, the "master" copy.
+2. Pass pointers to that value to any function which wants to see or change the value.
+3. Functions can deference their pointer to see or change the vlaue of interest.
+4. Functions must remember that they do not have their own local copies.
+If they dereference their pointer and change the value, they really are changing the master value.
+If a function wants a local copy to change safely, the function must explicitly allocate and initialize such a local copy.

+## ** variables
+If the variable of interest to be passed around multiple functions is a pointer, then we would need a pointer to that pointer.

+# Heap Memory
+Also known as "dynamic" memory.
+The programmer explicitly requests the allocation of a memory "block" of a particular size, and the block continues to be allocated until the programmer explicitly requests that it be deallocated.